 The Average Cost of a Honeymoon

-Recently engaged?
+Were you recently engaged?
 Now it’s time to start budgeting for your honeymoon.
 Yes, really.
 Ninety-nine percent of newlyweds who married in a traditional ceremony took a honeymoon, recent statistics show.
 And those honeymooners spent an average of $4,466 on their post-wedding getaway.

 If paying for the honeymoon is the only thing giving you cold feet regarding your upcoming nuptials, read on to learn how to create a budget, when experts say you should start planning your honeymoon, even some strategies to earn some extra cash.